Think Before You Speak (campaign): Campaign

 In researching the possibility that public service directors, who decide which pro bono campaigns their media outlet will run, they found only a "very small percentage" who would not run the campaign but mainly due to their audience was much older.
 They also tested how to deliver the messages to "tough and media savvy" kids "that speaks to young people in a tone they do not deem patronizing or condescending."
 Their goal became "to show the situation in a new light ... to point out this language can be hurtful and let the kids make their own decisions."

 After the first year of the campaign had been reached, the second harder-hitting phase addressing the consequences, "sometimes life-or-death", of anti-gay language was launched.
-The first phase focussed on showing the television PSAs to get young people to see how their language can be hurtful, the ads combined for "more than $9 million worth of media exposure for the campaign's message since its launch in October 2008."
+The first phase focused on showing the television PSAs to get young people to see how their language can be hurtful, the ads combined for "more than $9 million worth of media exposure for the campaign's message since its launch in October 2008."
 The second phase will be more viral and enable people to embed banners and materials on websites and in their social media use.
 All the materials are downloadable from the campaign site.
 The Ad Council reports a high recognition of the television spots among teens (41% of teens aged 13–16 nationwide reporting that they have seen or heard at least one PSA) and a recent survey conducted by the Council shows "significant shifts in key attitudes and behaviors regarding the use of anti-LGBTQ slurs."
 Another downloadable feature is a meter that tracks the occurrence of common LGBTQ slurs such as fag and dyke "in real time—on the popular micro-blogging site Twitter."